Methodology

 NPD data coverage

-For FSM, the school census data is linked to LEO data.
-The school census covers a variety of schools which are listed at Which schools and pupils to include - Complete the school census - Guidance - GOV.UK (www.gov.uk) (opens in a new tab).
+For IDACI and FSM, the school census data is linked to LEO data.
+The school census covers a variety of schools which are listed at Which schools and pupils to include - Complete the school census - Guidance - GOV.UK (www.gov.uk) (opens in new tab) (opens in new tab).
 Not every individual in the LEO data can be matched to a school census record, these are represented as “Not known” in the publication.
 This could be because a pupil does not attend a school that completes the school census (e.g. they are at a registered independent school), they went to school outside of England, we are unable to match their LEO record to an NPD record from the variables given, and other less frequent reasons.

 Industry data coverage